Author: Jeff Bacon

 Separate vs. Marital Property

-One of the most useful functions of a prenup is identifying what each party owned before the marriage and protecting that property as separate.
-Without an agreement, that line can get blurry quickly — especially when premarital assets are mingled with marital accounts.
+A prenup’s most useful job is naming what each party owned before the marriage.
+It then protects that property as separate.
+Without an agreement, that line can blur quickly.
+That is especially true when premarital assets are mixed with marital accounts.

 Business Interests

-For business owners, the prenup can define whether ownership remains separate, how appreciation during the marriage is treated, and how a buyout or valuation would happen if the marriage ends.
+For business owners, the prenup can define whether ownership stays separate.
+It can set how growth during the marriage is treated.
+It can also spell out how a buyout or valuation would happen if the marriage ends.
 This is one of the highest-value reasons to have an agreement.

 Retirement Accounts and Investment Holdings

-Accounts built before the marriage, and the growth on them, can be defined clearly so they are not litigated later.
+Accounts built before the marriage, and the growth on them, can be defined clearly.
+That keeps them out of later litigation.

 Inheritance and Family Wealth